ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 225-226
+GENERATED FROM PYTHON SOURCE LINES 229-230

-Set ``option`` in ``output_control``.
-First, see valid options:
+View the valid values for the ``option`` setting.

 ..
-GENERATED FROM PYTHON SOURCE LINES 226-228
+GENERATED FROM PYTHON SOURCE LINES 230-232

 .. code-block:: default